I’m giving you permission to check your phone.

 It isn’t mutually exclusive.
 You don’t need a Social Media Intervention.
 You just need to remember that it’s sometimes OK to be checking in, and it’s sometimes OK to be unplugging.

 I’ve got some favorite tools that help me with that balance.
-You can check them out HERE.
+You can check them out HERE (link no longer available).
 I think you’re going to be surprised by one or two!

 So tell me in the comments below, what are your tricks for staying present, for unplugging from Social Media?
 And let me know if you’ve tried any of my tools, better yet, if you’ve got a tool to add to the list.